braathen/qlik-auth-net/README.md

 ## F.A.Q

-Explanations to common problems that might occur...
+Explanations and answers to common problems and questions that might occur...

 #### "proxyRestUri not defined!"
 The module is designed to be used in a flow where the virtual proxy redirects to the module with the proxyRestUri and targetId parameters in the URL.
 If these can not be obtained automatically they need to be supplied manually.